malston/prometheus-deployment/README.md

     ./charts/prometheus-operator
 ```

 where `${version}` is the version of the chart that you want to upgrade to, and `${release}` is the name of the release that is managing the instance of the Operator that you are trying to upgrade.
+Although, not strictly necessary, the `--version` flag is useful for when the chart is maintained in a central Helm Chart Repository and not referenced from a local directory.
+In our case, the chart is located inside this git repository so the `--version` flag doesn't have any effect.

+## Performing Blue/Green

+TBD